Yorùbá Boy Running: Reception

-The book received a starred review in Publishers Weekly and was praised in a review for Kirkus Reviews.
-Estelle Shirbon wrote in a review for the Times Literary Supplement that the book was written with "exquisite precision and originality".
+Yorùbá Boy Running received a starred review in Publishers Weekly and was praised by Kirkus Reviews.
+Estelle Shirbon in a review for The Times Literary Supplement stated that the book was written with "exquisite precision and originality".
 In a review for The Guardian, Helon Habila praised the book's vivid imagery and its "wit and dramatic timing", comparing it to works by Wole Soyinka.
-But Habila also noted that the later sections of the book lacked some polish given its posthumous publication.
-Alida Becker wrote in the New York Times that the book had the "aura of ancestral myth" and that the "malign influence" of the slave trade was at the heart of the novel.
+However, Habila also noted that the later sections of the book lacked some polish given its posthumous publication.
+Alida Becker wrote in The New York Times that the book had the "aura of ancestral myth" and that the "malign influence" of the slave trade was at the heart of the novel.
+Adeleke Adegboyega described the novel as an exposure which “exposes the brutal realities of slavery and colonialism,” and it also emphasized “the resilience and agency of African individuals and communities in resisting cultural erasure.”
+Fiona Sturges praised the book as “remarkable” and “extraordinary” life story that is both dramatic and historically significant.
+Andrew Nwagbara and Eric Maiwong describe the novel as a “fastidious story” that demonstrates a “remarkable adherence to historical accuracy.”
+They also note that the novel is compartmentalized into parts with specific date attached to each—the narrative style of the novel is breaking down into short chapters and the segmentation into various parts with titles and dates makes it more fascinating and represent “historical facts that serve as signposts of time.”

+The reviewer for Friends Journal, referencing Soyinka's praise for Bandele in the book's introduction, concluded: "Through Samuel Àjàyí Crowther, two great writers challenge us to learn and to confront assumptions and prejudice with humility, courage, honor, and grace."